manishkatyan/strapi-google-translator/README.md

 $ npx strapi  develop
 ```

-The ** Translator** plugin should appear in the **Plugins** section of the Strapi sidebar after you run the app again.
+The Translator plugin should appear in the **Plugins** section of the Strapi sidebar after you run the app again.

-Now you are ready to accept online payments via Stripe on your Strapi website 🎉

 <br/><br/>

 ## 🔧 Configuration

-You can easily configure the Stripe Payments plugin to connect with your Stripe Account.
+You can easily configure the Stripe Translator plugin.

 - Go to `setting -> Translator -> Configuration`.
 - On the configuration page, you can select translation strategy for each field.